 - For a short-term inflation rate forecast, momentum is probably more important than reversion.
 In other words, the inflation rate does not revert to its long-term trend quickly, and recent changes in CPI are more indicative of near-term future changes than are changes in CPI from the more distant past.

-Relevant to the first point, the following chart shows how the non-seasonally adjusted CPI varies by calendar month during 1951-2012 and two subperiods, 1951-1989 and 1990-2012.
-Results indicate that inflation seasonality varies over time, with relatively low inflation in November and December the only clearly consistent finding.
+Relevant to the first point, the following chart shows how the non-seasonally adjusted CPI varies by calendar month during 1951-2015 and two subperiods, 1951-1989 and 1990-2014.
+Results indicate some persistence in seasonality over time, with relatively low inflation in November and December the most consistent finding.

 Based on these beliefs and some sensitivity testing, we choose for our inflation rate forecast four years of historical data, with most recent data weighted more heavily than older data via a simple algorithm.
 So, for example, we estimate the change in CPI for next September by extrapolating the changes in CPI from the four most recent Septembers, weighting newer historical data more heavily than older data.
 Note that sensitivity testing is susceptible to data snooping bias.